The Best Packing Tips

 Make a Personal Packing List Make your own packing list and consider taking a few digital photographs of the contents – to verify your luggage contents just in case you lose something.
 Keep the list for your next trip as you refine your packing techniques.

-Please ask us for advice on any question we may not have covered here.
+Ask us for advice on any topic we may not have covered here.

 We love to travel too!

 These packing tips are just some of the favourites we have collected through our personal travel experience.
-For complete regulations on specific airlines or country requirements for goods entering or leaving the country, please contact your travel counsellor at our offices for more specific information.
+For complete regulations on specific airlines or country requirements for goods entering or leaving the country, please contact your Mayne Travel advisor at our offices for more specific information.

 Do you have a smart packing tip to share?
 Contact Us